-- financial instrument as a whole is assessed for classification.
-Cash and cash equivalents are held with financial counterparties with Aa2 rating (Moody's) as at November 29, 2017, and the Company considers that its cash and cash equivalents have low credit risk based on the credit ratings of the counterparty.
-Based on this assessment, the Company does not believe that the application of IFRS 9 will have a material impact on its accounting for trade receivables and loans. - " IFRS 15 will become effective after January 1, 2018; Revenue from Contracts with Customers: Replacing IAS 18 Revenue and IAS 11 Construction contracts including all relevant interpretations.
-The company is currently investigating the possible impact of IFRS 15.
+- " IFRS 15 will become effective after January 1, 2018; Revenue from Contracts with Customers: Replacing IAS 18 Revenue and IAS 11 Construction contracts including all relevant interpretations.
 The Company provides Software as a Service in a subscription model, plus related services as the case may be.
 If the services under a single arrangement are rendered in different reporting periods, then the consideration is allocated on a relative fair value basis between the different services.
-Under IFRS 15, the total consideration in the services contracts will be allocated to all services based on their stand-alone selling prices.
+Under IFRS 15. the total consideration in the services contracts will be allocated to all services based on their standalone selling prices.
 The stand-alone selling prices will be determined based on their list prices at which the Company sells the services in separate transactions.
-Based on the Company's assessment the fair value and the stand-alone selling prices of the services are broadly similar.
-Therefore, the Company does not expect the application of IFRS 15 to result in significant differences in the timing of revenue recognition for these services.
-The Company plans to adopts IFRS 15 using the cumulative effect method, with the effect of initially applying this standard recognised at the date of initial application.
-As a result, the Company will not apply the requirements of IFRS 15 to the comparative period presented. - " IFRS 16 Leases sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract and replaces the previous leases standard, IAS 17-Leases.
+The company has investigated the possible impact of IFRS 15.
+Based on the Company's assessment the revenue recognition of consultancy fees relating to set up and migration activities will differ from the situation under IAS 18 as these fees are not distinct anymore from the Software As A Service (SaaS) contract and therefore revenues need to be allocated over time of the expected duration of the SaaS contract.
+The impact of the initial application of IFRS 15 for this matter is estimated at an amount less than € 400k in postponed revenues or some 2% of the value of Software as a Services revenue.
+The company has also assessed that contract cost amounting to less than € 100k relate to multi-year contracts which, based on IFRS 15, qould have to be recognized over time.
+The company assessed that for FY 2018 the overall impact may be considered immaterial and the company does not expect the application of IFRS 15 to result in significant differences in the timing of revenue recognition for these services.
+The Company plans to adopt IFRS 15 using the cumulative effect method, with the effect of initially applying this standard recognised at the date of initial application.
+As a result, the Company will not apply the requirements of IFRS 15 to the comparative period presented. - " IFRS 16 will become effective after January 1, 2019: Leases sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract and replaces the previous leases standard, IAS 17- Leases.
 IFRS 16, which is not applicable to service contracts, but only applicable to leases or lease components of a contract, defines a lease as a contract that conveys to the customer (lessee) the right to use an asset for a period of time in exchange for consideration.
-IFRS 16 eliminates the classification of leases for the lessee as either operating leases or finance leases as required by IAS 17 and, instead, introduces a single lessee accounting model whereby a lessee is required to recognize assets and liabilities for all leases with a term that is greater than 12 months, unless the underlying asset is of low value, and to recognize depreciation of leases assets separately from interest on lease liabilities in the income statement.
+IFRS 16 eliminates the classification of leases for the lessee as either operating leases or finance leases

+- as required by IAS 17 and, instead, introduces a single lessee accounting model whereby a lessee is required to recognize assets and liabilities for all leases with a term that is greater than 12 months, unless the underlying asset is of low value, and to recognize depreciation of leases assets separately from interest on lease liabilities in the income statement.
 As IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17, a lessor will continue to classify its leases as operating leases or finance leases and to account for those two types of leases differently.
-The Group is currently evaluating the method of implementation and impact of adoption on its Consolidated Financial Statements.
+The Group is currently evaluating the method of implementation and impact of adoption on its Consolidated Financial Statements and management concluded that it has no material impact at this stage.
+The company plans to adopt this standard upon effective date. - " Annual Improvements to IFRS Standards 2014-2016 cycle; - FRIC 22 Currency transactions and Advance Consideration; - " IFRIC 23 Uncertainty over Income Tax treatments.